packetbroker/Manifesto/README.md

 ## Sustainabillity

-Business models concerning the key exchange are done out of band in a bilateral way.
-Overhead costs are covered by a subscription fee sponsored by all participants.
+Business models concerning the key exchange are done out of band in a bilateral or cooperative way.
+Overhead costs for Packet Broker are covered by a subscription fee sponsored by all participants.
 Packet Proker will provide for key exchange reference implementations only.